saisudhir14/burger-api/README.md

 # burger-api
 Get details of your Burger using an API!

+# create your own mock API!

-1.Create the DataBase -> db.json file with somedata
+1. Create the DataBase -> db.json file with somedata
 2. Add DB
 3. Install json-server (globally in case if you would like to :) npm install -g json-server